Quantized Visual Geometry Grounded Transformer¶

 TL;DR¶

-To address the deployment demands of the billion-scale 3D reconstruction model VGGT, this paper proposes QuantVGGT, the first dedicated PTQ framework for VGGT.
-It resolves heavy-tailed activation distributions caused by special tokens via dual-smoothed fine-grained quantization (Hadamard rotation + channel-wise smoothing), and addresses calibration instability via noise-filtered diverse sampling.
-At 4-bit quantization, the method achieves 3.7× memory compression and 2.5× inference speedup while retaining 98%+ accuracy.
+To address the deployment needs of the billion-scale 3D reconstruction model VGGT, this paper proposes QuantVGGT, the first dedicated PTQ framework.
+It resolves the heavy-tail distribution caused by special tokens through dual-smoothed fine-grained quantization (Hadamard rotation + channel smoothing) and addresses calibration instability via noise-filtered diverse sampling.
+4-bit quantization achieves 3.7× memory compression and 2.5× speedup while maintaining 98%+ accuracy.

 Background & Motivation¶

-Background: VGGT is a unified 3D reconstruction model with 1.2B parameters that performs depth estimation, point map regression, camera pose prediction, and point tracking in a single forward pass.
-Despite its outstanding performance, its computational and memory overhead is substantial, limiting practical deployment.
+Background: VGGT is a 1.2B parameter unified 3D reconstruction model that performs depth estimation, point map regression, camera pose prediction, and point tracking in a single forward pass.
+While performance is excellent, the massive computational and memory overhead limits practical deployment.

-Limitations of Prior Work: While PTQ is well-established for LLMs and 2D vision models, applying it to VGGT introduces two unique challenges: (1) data-independent special tokens (camera/register tokens) induce extreme heavy-tailed activation distributions; (2) the semantic complexity of 3D multi-view data makes calibration sample selection highly unstable.
+Limitations of Prior Work: While PTQ is mature for LLMs and 2D vision models, VGGT presents two unique challenges: (1) data-independent special tokens (camera/register tokens) lead to extremely heavy-tailed activation distributions; (2) the semantic complexity of 3D multi-view data makes calibration sample selection highly unstable.

-Key Challenge: Special tokens are a critical design element for VGGT's multi-task reasoning, yet the distributional gap between these tokens and regular image tokens causes quantization bits to be wasted on outliers.
+Key Challenge: Special tokens are crucial designs for multi-task inference in VGGT, but their distribution discrepancy compared to regular image tokens causes quantization bits to be wasted on extreme values.

-Goal: Design a VGGT-specific PTQ scheme that preserves reconstruction accuracy under low-bit quantization.
+Goal: Design a dedicated PTQ scheme for VGGT to maintain reconstruction accuracy under low-bit quantization.

-Key Insight: Distribution analysis reveals that special tokens are the root cause of heavy tails, and inter-frame relationships in multi-view data are the key structural factor for calibration.
+Key Insight: Distribution analysis reveals that special tokens are the source of the heavy tail, while multi-view inter-frame relationships provide the key structure for calibration.

-Core Idea: Global Hadamard rotation disperses the spikes from special tokens, followed by local channel-wise smoothing to reduce residual variance after rotation, combined with frame-aware diverse sampling to construct a robust calibration set.
+Core Idea: Global Hadamard rotation disperses spikes from special tokens, and local channel smoothing reduces residual variance after rotation.
+These are combined with frame-aware diverse sampling to construct a robust calibration set.

 Method¶